Document retention requirements in Australia

-UK document retention requirements by industry.
-Statutory periods under the Companies Act 2006, Limitation Act 1980, HMRC rules and Data Protection Act 2018 compliance.
+Australian document retention requirements by industry.
+Statutory periods under the Corporations Act 2001, Taxation Administration Act 1953

 Summarize this article with

-UK businesses must retain most financial and corporate records for at least 6 years, driven primarily by the Limitation Act 1980 and HMRC requirements.
-However, specific industries face longer retention periods: health records must be kept for 8 years minimum (or 25 years for children), and construction records linked to building safety must be preserved for the lifetime of the building under the Building Safety Act 2022.
+Australian businesses must retain most financial and corporate records for at least 5 to 7 years, driven primarily by the Corporations Act 2001, the Taxation Administration Act 1953, and ATO requirements.
+However, specific industries face longer retention periods: health records must be kept for 7 years minimum (or until a minor patient reaches 25 years of age), and construction records linked to building safety may need to be preserved for up to 10 years or longer depending on the state or territory.
 Failing to meet these requirements can result in criminal penalties, regulatory fines and the inability to defend against legal claims.
-This guide covers the statutory retention periods applicable to UK businesses, organised by document type and industry sector.
+This guide covers the statutory retention periods applicable to Australian businesses, organised by document type and industry sector.

 Core legislation

-The Limitation Act 1980 sets the general limitation period for contractual and tortious claims at 6 years from the date of the cause of action.
+The Limitation Act 1969 (NSW) and equivalent state and territory legislation set the general limitation period for contractual and tortious claims at 6 years from the date of the cause of action.
 This creates a practical minimum retention period for most commercial documents, since destroying records before the limitation period expires removes the ability to defend against claims.

-HMRC requires businesses to keep records that support their tax returns for at least 6 years after the end of the relevant accounting period.
-For self-assessment taxpayers, the period is 5 years after the 31 January submission deadline.
-Records include invoices, receipts, bank statements, payroll records and VAT documentation.
+The ATO requires businesses to keep records that support their tax returns for at least 5 years from the date of lodgement.
+Records include invoices, receipts, bank statements, payroll records and GST documentation.

 Retention periods by document type